drmrboyc/iMica/README.md

 ### Why?

-- **Scanning** - iMica scans and stores over a thousand unique attributes for each commodity stock on a daily basis.
+- **Scanning** - iMica scans and stores over a thousand unique attributes for over a thousand stocks (recommended on a daily basis).

-- **Curation** - iMica sifts through gigabytes of numerical data to find the values commonly shared by stocks just before they perform strong price movements.
+- **Curation** - iMica sifts through gigabytes of quantifiable attribute data to find deltas, scenarios, and values commonly shared by stocks just prior to uncommon price movements.

-- **Prediction** - Using basic models (and a mountain of data) iMica predicts future stock movements.
+- **Prediction** - Using basic models (and its mountain of data) iMica predicts future stock movements.
 The larger the dataset the more accurate the prediction, simple indeed.

 - **Automation** - iMica has a built in scheduler that will scan and store data at your appointed time. *Depending on your machine and internet connection, a full market scrape can easily take over an hour.*